BaoAdrian/rebrandly-bot/README.md

 4. Next, navigate to **Event Subscriptions** so that we can setup our Bot User to subscribe to a specific event to respond to, `app_mention`.
    - When you toggle the option to ON, it will show a text entry for a **Request URL** to verify your endpoint.
    - Slack provides a *challenge* in order to verify the endpoint and proceed with the subscription.
-   - We will need to setup the first lambda function following [these steps](#primary-lambda-function-setup) before proceeding.
+   - We will need to complete Step 1 of the first functions setup following [these steps](#primary-lambda-function-setup) before proceeding.
 Once done, return to begin completing step 5 below.

 5. Verifying our Lambda Function Endpoint
    - Paste the API Endpoint into the **Request URL** entry and complete the verification challenge